ptcampos/nodejs-test-project/README.md

 How to work on this project:

 1. Fork this repository (you will need a github account)
 2. Write code.
-Try to make meaningful commits.
+Make meaningful commits.
 3. When test project is complete push code to github and send us a link to your(forked) repository